Costinești: Background and tourism

 In the 1960s, it evolved from a small fishing village to a summer destination, most popular with young people and students.
 A hotel and several villa complexes were built in the Communist era, and featured varying degrees of style and comfort.
 Since the Romanian Revolution of 1989, some of them have been modernized, and private construction, especially to the north of the resort, has taken off.

 The resort also has a small inland lake, around which there are several lodges.

 Lying off one of the northern beaches is the shipwreck of the Greek cargo ship E Evangelia (originally the UK refrigerated cargo ship Empire Strength).
 She was beached there in 1968 and is quite popular with tourists.

 Nightlife is centered mainly around the two discos (Ring and Tineretului), in which, during the summer months, concerts are held nightly by the most popular bands from across Romania.
 Because Costinești is mostly frequented by youngsters, the atmosphere tends to be livelier than in the other Black Sea resorts.

 Costinești is accessible by either rail or road.
-There are two CFR railway stations within the resort (South Costinești — Tabără, North Costinești), and the town is connected to the main E87 road which runs north to Constanța and south to the Bulgarian border.
+There are two CFR railway stations within the resort (South Costinești–Tabără and North Costinești), and the town is connected to the main E87 road which runs north to Constanța and south to the Bulgarian border.

-At the 2011 census, Costinesti had 2,713 Romanians (98.65%), 3 Hungarians (0.11%), 13 Roma (0.47%), 8 Turks (0.29%), 13 others (0.47%).
+Demographics

+At the 2011 census, Costinești had a population of 2,866; of those, 98.65% were Romanians, 0.47% Roma, 0.29% Turks, 0.11% Hungarians, and 0.47% others.
+At the 2021 census, the population had increased to 3,121, of which 85.61% were Romanians and 12.85% were of unknown ethnic origin.